-Around 14:30 we arrived in Pozzuoli, after a stop on the nearby island of Procida, where I once spent a holiday week as a very young boy.
+Around 14:30 we arrived in Pozzuoli, after a stop on the nearby island of Procida.
 10 minutes later we were finally on the motorway towards Orvieto, our first stage of our return journey.
-The car journey was quite relaxed and so I could finally lean back and sleep for an hour.
+The car journey was quite relaxed and so it was possible for me to finally lean back and sleep for an hour.
 On this day I learned something for life: buy the tickets always before or be two hours earlier at the ferry, so that the same does not happen again.
-Unfortunately this was not yet the end of our run of misfortune: First we got lost thoroughly, then, finally arrived in Orvieto, we did not find our apartment, so that we could check in only around 19 o’clock.
+Unfortunately this was not yet the end of our run of misfortune: First we got lost thoroughly, then, finally arrived in Orvieto, we did not find our apartment, so that we could check in only around 7 pm.
 But the apartment was big and clean and the hostess was super nice.
-We took a shower and afterwards we decided to go out and search the city for a restaurant.
+We took a shower and afterwards we decided to go out and search in the city for a restaurant.
 It didn’t take long and we found a restaurant that we all liked (probably because we were very hungry and wanted to eat as fast as possible).
 While eating we met a Swiss couple and talked about the Swiss military and conscription.
 I don’t know how we came up with this topic.

 Actually we wanted to go to bed early after dinner, but then things turned out quite differently.
 We drank peach vodka in our apartment and talked about women, relationships and love.
 It was a very honest and good conversation among boys.
 The only stupid thing was that I missed my girlfriend again.
 However, the evening had a very good ending for one of us.
-Thanks to the vodka and the conversations, Michel, a girl he liked, dared to contact Whatsapp, who later became his girlfriend.
-The next morning we got up early and made our way to Vernazza, a village in the Cinque Terre area.
+Thanks to the vodka and the conversations, Michel dared to contact a girl he liked with WhatsApp, who later became his girlfriend.
+The next morning we got up early and made our way to Vernazza, a small village in the Cinque Terre area.
 I remember Fredi getting up an hour earlier to look at Orvieto.
-Michel and I were much too tired.
+Michel and I were way too much tired to get up early.
 Where was I again?
 Right, direction Vernazza.
 Not much happened on the way.
 It rained a lot, but the landscape was really beautiful.
 During the whole drive we listened to music and sang loudly, even if we missed the sound from time to time.
 The main thing was that we had fun and enjoyed the ride.
 After la Spezia we drove in the Cinque Terre along the coast.
 This route is very recommendable, even if it is a long detour, because the view of the landscape is magnificent.

-Vernazza was a huge disappointment to my taste.
-One knows the beautiful photos of the Cinque Terre, but in reality it looks completely different.
+Vernazza was a huge disappointment in my opinion.
+Do you know the beautiful pictures in Instagram or in the Internet of the Cinque Terre, in reality it looks completely different.
 Completely overflowed with tourists and totally touristic.
-Our apartment was also not exactly the yellow of the egg and very dirty.
+Our apartment was also not very nice and very dirty.
 Despite the disappointment I would recommend you to have a look at Vernazza at least for a short time.
-We walked through the village and then decided to take our last dip in the sea in the bay.
+We walked through the village and then decided to take our last jump in the sea in the bay.
 Actually very stupid of us, because it rained and there were also big waves (not recommended for imitation!).
 Nevertheless we had our fun.
 Later Fredi and Michel wanted to take the train to the neighbouring village.
 I didn’t feel like going with them, because I wanted to talk to my girlfriend on Facetime.
-Actually I’m not that affectionate, but we’ve only been together for a short time and they still miss each other.
-In the end, Fredi and Michel didn’t go to the neighbouring village, but looked around in Vernazza.
+Actually I’m not that affectionate, but we’ve only been together for a short time and in this time it’s normal to miss each other.
+In the end, Fredi and Michel didn’t go to the neighbouring village, but walked around Vernazza.
 In the evening we cooked at home and decided to go to a bar.
 But this became difficult, because almost everything was closed.
 In the end we found a bar and could drink another two beers.

-The next day we drove our last stage to Turin.
-On the way we made a stop in Carru, at my grandmother’s, for me the best cook in the world.
+The next day we drove to our last stage Turin.
+On the way we made a stop in Carru, at my grandmother’s home, for me the best cook in the world.
 We had lunch there and told her about our trip.
 My cousin was also there and I asked him, because he is studying in Turin, where you can eat well and what you should visit.
 Completely satisfied and stuffed with good food we continued our journey.

 Turin is a big, fascinating city.
 We visited the Superga, a hill near Turin with a great view over the whole city.
 Superga is associated with a sad history.
 In 1949 a plane flew into the hill because of the dense fog and all passengers died.
 The special thing: it was the football team AC Turin, which was at that time one of the best teams in Italy and was called “Il Grande Torino”.
 Of course we visited the memorial, which was very impressive.
 People from all over the world had come to pay their respects to the fallen.
 The rivalry in sport has its limits: life has a higher value because the enemy teams and their fans also showed their respect after the tragedy.